Perth Ultimate League – League Rules

 - Teams will forfeit if they field less than five (5) players during any point.

-- A Forfeit will result in a 15-nil result recorded against the forfeiting team and the loss of two (2) Ladder Points.
+- A Forfeit will result in a 15-nil result recorded against the forfeiting team and a forfeit fee of $20 will be charged to the team.

-- A team that gives seven (7) days notice of a forfeit will not incur the loss of Ladder Points.
+- A team that gives seven (7) days notice of a forfeit will not incur the forfeit fee of $20.

 - Teams shall be awarded Ladder Points as per the following structure: